ApprenticeAI/frapy/docs/topics/settings.rst

 Designating the settings
 ========================

-When you use Scrapy, you have to tell it which settings you're using.
-You can do this by using an environment variable, ``SCRAPY_SETTINGS_MODULE``.
+When you use Frapy, you have to tell it which settings you're using.
+You can do this by using an environment variable, ``FRAPY_SETTINGS_MODULE``.

-The value of ``SCRAPY_SETTINGS_MODULE`` should be in Python path syntax, e.g.
+The value of ``FRAPY_SETTINGS_MODULE`` should be in Python path syntax, e.g.
 ``myproject.settings``.
 Note that the settings module should be on the Python :ref:`import search path <tut-searchpath>`.